 - 8.1 An individual who lives in an area specified in Annex 1, and is not a member of staff, as an area for a public constituency may become or continue as a member of the trust. - 8.2 Those individuals who live in an area specified for a public

-8.3 The minimum number of members in each Public Constituency is specified in Annex 1.
+- constituency are referred to collectively as the "Public Constituency". - 8.3 The minimum number of members in each Public Constituency is specified in Annex 1.

 9. STAFF CONSTITUENCY